MHeironimus/ArduinoJoystickLibrary/README.md

-### ALPHA Testing: This branch is currently in development.
-All functions have been implemented, but not optimized at this time.
+### BETA Testing: This branch is currently being tested.
+All functions have been implemented and optimized.
 Feel free to try it out and let me know if you have any issues.
 The examples are not 100% up-to-date yet.

 # Arduino Joystick Library
-#### Version 2.0.0 (in Alpha Testing)
+#### Version 2.0.0 (in Beta Testing)
 This library can be used with Arduino IDE 1.6.6 (or above) to add one or more joysticks (or gamepads) to the list of HID devices an Arduino Leonardo or Arduino Micro (or any Arduino clone that is based on the ATmega32u4) can support.
 This will not work with Arduino IDE 1.6.5 (or below).

 ##Installation Instructions
-Copy the Joystick folder to the Arduino libraries folder (typically %userprofile%\Documents\Arduino\libraries).
+Copy the Joystick folder to the Arduino libraries folder (typically `%userprofile%\Documents\Arduino\libraries`).
+On Microsoft Windows machines, the `deploy.bat` file can be executed to install the Joystick folder (assuming a default Arduino installation).
 The library should now appear in the Arduino IDE list of libraries.
-The examples should also appear in the examples menu.
+The examples should also appear in the examples menu in the Arduino IDE.

 ##Examples
 The following example Arduino sketch files are included in this library: